OXID-eSales/developer_documentation/modules/installation/index.rst

 .. note::
-    We have the same shop configuration for the production environment but we have environment file only in production environment. you only need to copy the part that you want to override in the environment file. the whole module structure is not necessary but the content formatting is the same.
+    We have the same shop configuration for the production environment but we have environment file only in production environment.
+You only need to copy the part that you want to override In the environment file.

-environment file:
+Environment file:

 .. code:: yaml

     modules:
       oepaypal:
         moduleSettings:
-          -
-            group: oepaypal_api
-            name: sOEPayPalUsername
+          sOEPayPalUsername
-            type: str
             value: 'production'
-          -
-            group: oepaypal_api
-            name: sOEPayPalPassword
+          sOEPayPalPassword
-            type: password
             value: 'xxxxxxxx'
-          -
-            group: oepaypal_api
-            name: sOEPayPalSignature
+          sOEPayPalSignature
-            type: str
             value: ''
           -